PVHC Logo

 Common allergies that may increase sleep apnea risk

-While nasal allergies may not specifically cause sleep apnea, there does seem to be a connection.
-Those with allergic rhinitis (e.g. hay fever) have a higher risk of experiencing longer and more frequent obstructive sleep apnea.
+While nasal allergies may not specifically cause sleep apnea, there is a connection between the two.
+Those with allergic rhinitis (e.g., hay fever) have a higher risk of experiencing longer and more frequent obstructive sleep apnea.

-People who suffer from seasonal allergies experience heightened symptoms at night, which can trigger sleep apneas.
-Warm temperatures push pollen and other common allergens like mold spores, dust, and pet dander into the air, but cooler air at night means these allergens fall back down and cover surfaces.
+People who suffer from seasonal allergies experience heightened symptoms at night, which can trigger sleep apnea.
+Warm temperatures push pollen and other common allergens, like mold spores, dust, and pet dander, into the air, but cooler air at night means these allergens fall back to the ground and settle on surfaces.

-Labored breathing occurs when the upper airway narrows as a result of congestion.
+Labored breathing occurs when the upper airway narrows due to congestion.
 This can lead to more frequent breathing disruptions, which interrupt the body’s natural sleep cycles and leave your child irritable and tired.
-Inflammation can also create a buildup of pressure that contributes to headaches, teeth grinding, and an increased risk of repeated apneas.
+Inflammation can also cause a buildup of pressure, contributing to headaches, teeth grinding, and an increased risk of recurrent apneas.

-If your child collects pollen (or other allergens) in their hair or clothes over the course of the day, it can increase their risk of bedtime allergy and sleep apnea symptoms.
+If your child collects pollen (or other allergens) in their hair or clothes throughout the day, it can increase their risk of allergy symptoms at bedtime and sleep apnea.
 This combination can leave them struggling to get the restorative sleep they need.

 PVHC Locations